Alethic (Conceptual) Modalities

 Logical Entailment

-• A proposition P logically entails a proposition Q if it’s logically impossible that P be true and Q false.
+• A set S of propositions logically entails a proposition Q if it’s logically impossible that the propositions of S are all true and Q false.

 • Thus, the proposition that only natural-born citizens are eligible to be president but McDermot is not a natural-born citizen logically entails that McDermot is not eligible to be president.